 • advanced digital skills

-• promotion of the use of digital technologies
+• promoting the use of digital technologies

-In addition to its funding dimension, the programme also provides for the creation of an initial network of European Digital Innovation Hubs.
-These structures will be responsible for developing appropriate synergies with relevant actions funded by Horizon Europe or other research and innovation programmes.
-Thus, the European Digital Innovation Hubs aim to be facilitators, bringing together industries, businesses and public administrations in need of technological solutions.
+In addition to its financing aspect, the program also foresees the creation of an initial network of European Digital Innovation Hubs or European Digital Innovation HubsThese structures will be responsible for developing appropriate synergies with relevant actions funded by the Horizon Europe program or other research and innovation programs.
+Thus, the European Digital Innovation Hubs aim to act as facilitators, bringing together industries, companies, and public administrations in need of technological solutions.

 High performance computing

-This dimension of the program reinforces the work carried out by the member states that signed the EuroHPC declaration.
-Under this commitment, over the last five years, this group of countries, which includes Portugal, has been setting up high-performance computing and cutting-edge data infrastructures, to be made available to the scientific community and public and private partners throughout the Union.
-A recent example was the installation of the Deucalion supercomputer at the Minho Advanced Computing Center (MACC), part of theNational Advanced Computing Network managed by FCCN.
+This dimension of the program reinforces the work carried out by the Member States that signed the EuroHPC declaration.
+Under this commitment, over the past five years, this group of countries, which includes Portugal, have been deploying high-performance computing and cutting-edge data infrastructures, to be made available to the scientific community and public and private partners throughout the Union.
+A recent example was the installation of the Deucalion supercomputer, at the Minho Advanced Computing Center (MACC), integrated in Network National Advanced Computing managed by the FCCN unit.

 Other related articles